-B36.
-If it is established through the Assessment Mitigation Procedure that a student's absence, failure to submit work or poor performance in all or part of an assessment was due to illness or other factors beyond their control is found valid on production of acceptable evidence, the student will have the right to be reassessed as if for the first time in the relevant assessments.
+B54.
+If it is established through the Assessment Mitigation Procedure that a student's absence, failure to submit work, or poor performance in all or part of an assessment was due to illness or other factors beyond their control is found valid on production of acceptable evidence, the student will have the right to be reassessed as if for the first time in any or all of the relevant assessments.
 If the assessment affected was itself a reassessment, the student will be permitted to be reassessed again but the reassessment will be capped.